DOs in the News

-July 25, 2022: “West Virginia School of Osteopathic Medicine sees 99 percent of students matched for residency programs” WVVA
+July 25, 2022: “West Virginia School of Osteopathic Medicine Sees 99% of Students Matched for Residency Programs” WVVA

-The West Virginia School of Osteopathic Medicine (WVSOM) in Lewisburg recently received high marks in terms of its student residency placement: 99% of the school’s class of 2022 students were placed into residency programs, a 2% increase from last year.
+The West Virginia School of Osteopathic Medicine (WVSOM) in Lewisburg recently received high marks for student residency placement: 99% of the school’s class of 2022 students successfully placed into residency programs, a 2% increase from last year.

 July 21, 2022: “Brian Palmer Elected to CHC: Creating Healthier Communities’ National Board of Directors” PRWeb

-Brian Palmer, DO, was unanimously elected to the CHC: Creating Healthier Communities national board of directors.
-Dr. Palmer is a board-certified osteopathic physician who currently works as an HIV Prevention Medical Specialist at Gilead Sciences and as a consultant for Elevance Health subsidiary Clear Health Alliance.
+Brian Palmer, DO, was unanimously elected to the CHC: Creating Healthier Communities National Board of Directors.
+Dr. Palmer is a board-certified osteopathic physician who currently works as an HIV Prevention Medical Specialist at Gilead Sciences.

-Ernest R. Gelb, DO, FACOFP, has been installed as the AOA’s 126th president.
+Ernest R. Gelb, DO, has been installed as the AOA’s 126th president.
 Dr. Gelb is an AOA board-certified osteopathic family medicine specialist and geriatrician from Lewes, Delaware.
-He was inaugurated during the AOA’s Annual House of Delegates meeting, which attracted approximately 500 physicians and student delegates.

 July 19, 2022: “Sen. Cramer, Colleagues Call For Increased Access To Osteopathic Medical Research Benefiting Rural, Underserved Communities” kramer.senate.gov